Anticoagulants: The Definitive Guide

 If your patient has a higher CHADS2 score, you could consider leaning towards rivaroxaban or edoxaban (because the patients in those trials had a higher CHADS2 score).
 But remember, edoxaban has that silly upper CrCl limit of 95 ml/min, so make sure your patient doesn't fit that profile.

 All things being equal, apixaban is probably my favorite DOAC.
 It can be used in renal failure (again, with a caveat for dialysis patients), and I like the safety profile.
 Plus it can be crushed and administered via tube easily in the inpatient setting.

 I don't like that dabigatran has an increased risk of bleeds.
 And unless the patient uses the blister packs (and doesn't open them), the drug has a ridiculously short shelf life.
 If a bottle of dabigatran is opened, it's only considered stable for 4 months.
 After that, you have to discard the medication.

 So again, those are only my opinions.
 But that's how I think about the DOACs in afib.

 What about Warfarin?!

 I don't want to leave you hanging, but there's so much to say about warfarin that it really needs it's own article.
 I've written some short blurbs on it here and here, but warfarin deserves its own definitive guide.
-Eventually, we'll also write one up for antiplatelet medications.
+Eventually, I'll also write one up for antiplatelet medications.
 So stay tuned for those.